-6. Academic Writing Support
+Academic Writing Support

-- a) The Writing Center offers support and tutoring opportunities for students who need additional assistance with theological research and writing.
-Information and resources may be found on the Writing Center's Moodle site at https://courses.garrett.edu/course/view.php?id=1137; students may enroll themselves in the site. - b) Students needing English language support may be referred to seminary-approved language assessment programs or English as a Second Language (ESL) study opportunities.
+- a.)
+The Seminary offers support and tutoring opportunities for students who need additional assistance with theological research and writing.
+Information and resources may be found on the Moodle site for Writing and Editing support at https://courses.garrett.edu/course/view.php?id=1137; students may enroll themselves in the site. - b.)
+Students needing English language support may be referred to seminary-approved language assessment programs or English as a Second Language (ESL) study opportunities.
 A student is eligible for reduced semester hours during the term of the ESL course.
+Students may inquire with the Director of Academic Support and Student Thriving for information.

-7. Accessibility, Special Needs, and Disabilities
+Accessibility, Special Needs, and Disabilities